jayvdb/pep257-rs/README.md

 # PEP 257 Rust Docstring Checker

-A Rust tool that uses tree-sitter to parse Rust files and check that documentation comments (docstrings) follow PEP 257 conventions as much as possible within the context of Rust code.
+A Rust tool that uses tree-sitter to parse Rust files and check that documentation comments (docstrings) follow Python's [PEP 257 conventions](https://peps.python.org/pep-0257/) as much as possible within the context of Rust code.

 ## Features